-The "necessary expense" requirement is augmented by the necessary and reasonable cost principles applicable to state, local, and Indian tribal governments (described at 2 CFR part 225).
-Appendix A(C)(1) in 2 CFR part 225 states, "To be allowable under Federal awards, costs must ... be necessary and reasonable for proper and efficient performance and administration of Federal awards."
-Additional discussion of necessary and reasonable requirements are available at 2 CFR part 225, Appendix A(C)(1).
-To ensure compliance with these requirements, grantees that elect to provide CDBG-DR assistance to eligible homeowners, businesses, and other qualifying entities in accordance with this CPD Notice must incorporate into their policies and procedures the basis for determining that assistance under the terms of this Notice is necessary and reasonable.
+The "necessary expense" requirement is augmented by the necessary and reasonable cost principles applicable to State, local, and Indian tribal governments (described at 2 CFR 200.403).
+2 CFR 200.403 states that, costs, "...to be allowable under Federal awards," must "be necessary and reasonable for the performance of the Federal award."
+Additional discussion of necessary and reasonable requirements is available at 2 CFR part 200, Subpart E. To ensure compliance with these requirements, grantees that elect to provide CDBG-DR assistance to eligible homeowners, businesses, and other qualifying entities in accordance with this CPD Notice must incorporate the basis for determining that the assistance provided under the terms of this Notice is necessary and reasonable into their policies and procedures.